andrewdingcanada8/citogenesis/README.md

 This is heavily dependent on the speed of the internet connection of the server, as well as efficiency of the algorithm implementation.
 Writing in a timeout for long-pending HTTP requests may be necessary to achieve the response times needed to make this annotation usable.

+Approved - very original with lots of room for design choices

 ### Idea 3: Steam Birds